near/near-sdk-rs/near-sdk-sim/README.md

 It also allows testing cross contract calls and inspecting the intermediate state of the transactions involved.

+# Documentation
+To view locally, clone this repo and from this folder run `cargo doc --open`.

 ## Setup

 Currently this crate depends on a the github repo of [nearcore](https://github.com/near/nearcore), so this crate must be a git dependency too.